3A: World Generation

 -

-Walls in the corners of rooms are optional.
+Walls in the corners of rooms and hallways are optional.

 All floor tiles (rooms and hallways) should be reachable from each other.